 Just as with water, when planted in the ground, there is a good chance the earth is already doing some composting on its own.
 Being in a container means that the plant does not have access to these extra nutrients; therefore, it is important for the plant to get extra nutrients.

-The produce gets extra nutrients through multiple sources.
+The produce gets extra nutrients from multiple sources.
 One great source that has already been mentioned, but is worth mentioning again, is compost.
 This easy item that can be made at home and helps nature take its course.

 There are other options as well.
 For example, tomatoes and other acid-loving produce enjoy coffee grounds so when you are done with your daily dose of caffeine instead of putting the used grounds in the trash put them in a bucket.
 Stir it when you get home (to help it dry faster, thus avoiding mold) and add it to your tomatoes once a week.

 If you are worried about blossom end rot, add washed and crushed egg shells to your tomatoes for extra calcium in your plants.

 One thing to notice here is doing your research will prevent unneeded purchases.